viqueen/devbox/README.md

 crowd -h
 ```

-Each of them comes the following functions
+Each of them comes with the following functions

 ```
 start [version]                          starts product